 Healthcare Administration Minor

-Through the healthcare adminstration minor, students will diversify the application of their management abilities through applicable classes specific to today's health care industry.
-Students develop a strong understanding of the legal, ethical, and administrative components of the industry to be effective practioners who are ready to lead.
+Through the healthcare administration minor, students will diversify the application of their management abilities through applicable classes specific to today's health care industry.
+Students develop a strong understanding of the legal, ethical, and administrative components of the industry to be effective practitioners who are ready to lead.

 Students completing a minor would complete the following classes along with those in their selected major:

 3 semester credits.
 Introduces the historical development and contemporary structure of health services.
 Examines a wide range of delivery settings and providers, the role of government and regulatory bodies, sources of health care funding, and related current issues.

 MGHA 430 Legal and Ethical Aspects of Healthcare Services